flet-dev/website/docs/guides/python/theming.md

 #### `bgcolor`

+Overrides the default value of `TimePicker.bgcolor` in all descendant `TimePicker` controls.

 #### `cancel_button_style`

+Overrides the default value of `TimePicker.cancel_button_style` in all descendant `TimePicker` controls.

 #### `confirm_button_style`

+Overrides the default value of `TimePicker.confirm_button_style` in all descendant `TimePicker` controls.

 #### `day_period_border_side`

+Overrides the default value of `TimePicker.day_period_border_side` in all descendant `TimePicker` controls.

 #### `day_period_button_style`

+Overrides the default value of `TimePicker.day_period_button_style` in all descendant `TimePicker` controls.

 #### `day_period_color`

+Overrides the default value of `TimePicker.day_period_color` in all descendant `TimePicker` controls.

 #### `day_period_shape`

+Overrides the default value of `TimePicker.day_period_shape` in all descendant `TimePicker` controls.

 #### `day_period_text_color`

+Overrides the default value of `TimePicker.day_period_text_color` in all descendant `TimePicker` controls.

 #### `day_period_text_style`

+Overrides the default value of `TimePicker.day_period_text_style` in all descendant `TimePicker` controls.

 #### `dial_bgcolor`

+Overrides the default value of `TimePicker.dial_bgcolor` in all descendant `TimePicker` controls.

 #### `dial_hand_color`

+Overrides the default value of `TimePicker.dial_hand_color` in all descendant `TimePicker` controls.

 #### `dial_text_color`

+Overrides the default value of `TimePicker.dial_text_color` in all descendant `TimePicker` controls.

 #### `dial_text_style`

+Overrides the default value of `TimePicker.dial_text_style` in all descendant `TimePicker` controls.

 #### `elevation`

+Overrides the default value of `TimePicker.elevation` in all descendant `TimePicker` controls.

 #### `entry_mode_icon_color`

+Overrides the default value of `TimePicker.entry_mode_icon_color` in all descendant `TimePicker` controls.

 #### `help_text_style`

+Overrides the default value of `TimePicker.help_text_style` in all descendant `TimePicker` controls.

 #### `hour_minute_color`

+Overrides the default value of `TimePicker.hour_minute_color` in all descendant `TimePicker` controls.

 #### `hour_minute_text_color`

+Overrides the default value of `TimePicker.hour_minute_text_color` in all descendant `TimePicker` controls.

 #### `hour_minute_text_style`

+Overrides the default value of `TimePicker.hour_minute_text_style` in all descendant `TimePicker` controls.

 #### `hour_minute_shape`

+Overrides the default value of `TimePicker.hour_minute_shape` in all descendant `TimePicker` controls.

 #### `padding`

+Overrides the default value of `TimePicker.padding` in all descendant `TimePicker` controls.

 #### `shape`

+Overrides the default value of `TimePicker.shape` in all descendant `TimePicker` controls.

 ### `TooltipTheme` class